numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 This six month buffer provides resilience to minor fluctuations / delays in the ``Python`` release schedule.

 Because ``Python`` version support is based on historical release dates, a 42 month time window, and a project's plans, a project can decide to drop a given version of ``Python`` very early in the release process.

 While there will be some unavoidable mismatch in supported version of ``Python`` between if a project release occurs immediately after a version of ``Python`` ages out.
 This should not last longer than one release cycle of each of the projects, and when a given project does a minor or major release, it is guaranteed that there will be a stable release of all other projects that support the set of ``Python`` the new release will support.

-If there is a Python 4 this policy will have to be reviewed in light of the community's and projects' best interests.
+If there is a ``Python`` 4 or a NumPy 2 this policy will have to be reviewed in light of the community's and projects' best interests.

 Implementation